spulec/PyQS/README.rst

 queues visibility timeout and discarded if it exceeds the timeout.
 The goal is to reduce double processing.
-However, this system does not provide transactions and there are cases where it is possible to process a message who's visibility timeout has been exceeded.
+However, this system does not provide transactions and there are cases where it is possible to process a message whos' visibility timeout has been exceeded.
 It is up to you to make sure that you can handle this edge case.

 **Task Importing:**